shantanu-verma-salpro/HPScrapper/README.md

 ## ⚙️ Advanced Options

-HBScraper offers a myriad of options to fine-tune your scraping experience:
+HPScraper offers a myriad of options to fine-tune your scraping experience:

 -   `setMultiplexing(bool)`: Enable or disable HTTP/2 multiplexing.
 -   `setHttpVersion(HTTP)`: Opt for your preferred HTTP version.